shadowisf/CalculatorApp/README.md

 &emsp;

 ## SIDE NOTE
-There is inaccuracy in the min and max conversion section and possibly in other sections too.
-Please take with a grain of salt
+There is inaccuracy in the shapes section and possibly in other sections too.
+Please take the answers with a grain of salt